WRITING WORKSHOP: WHY BOTHER?

 Our students can’t write to learn effectively if they don’t have opportunities to learn to write.

-With effective routines in place, Writing Workshop might very well be the best (and easiest) classroom structure we have for fostering independence, self-regulation and differentiation.
+2. With effective routines in place, Writing Workshop might be the best (and easiest) classroom structure for fostering student independence and self-regulation.

 You’re never done writing until writing time is done.